 Most recently, Colombia and the US have agreed to the US-Colombia Trade Promotion Agreement (CTPA).
 Under this agreement, trade tariffs and other barriers will be reduced or eliminated to spur greater economic activity between the two countries.
-For example, 80% of all trade tariffs will be eliminated, with the remaining tariffs set to expire within a 10-year period.
-Note that while President Barack Obama signed the agreement in October 2011, the agreement will not go into effect until Colombia can demonstrate its compliance with each of its obligations.
-As a compliance with each of its obligations.
+For example, 80% of all trade tariffs will be eliminated, with the remaining tariffs set to expire within a 10-year period.33 Note that while President Barack Obama signed the agreement in October 2011, the agreement will not go into effect until Colombia can demonstrate its compliance with each of its obligations.34